Service Animal Policy

 - You may ask two questions of individuals with service animals: Is the dog or miniature horse required because of a disability?
 And: Which work or task has the animal been trained to perform?
 You may not ask about the handler’s disability or ask the animal to perform a task, nor can a handler be asked to show a prescription for a service animal.

-- Service animals must work from the floor – they are not allowed in grocery carts or on chairs and couches, and in most cases may not be carried.
+- Service animals must work from the floor – they are not allowed in grocery carts or on chairs and couches and, in most cases, may not be carried.

-- There are no state or federal requirements for certification, licensing, vests, documentation, patches or other evidence that the dog or horse is a service animal.
+- There are no state or federal requirements for certification, licensing, vests, documentation, patches, or other evidence that the dog or horse is a service animal.

 - Business owners may ask that service dogs that are not under control or not house trained to leave a store or facility.